-Debby fasingha: Lagos’ newest design maven
+Debby fasingha is Lagos’ newest design maven

 Credits: Ikechukwu Okonkwo (@6ix_jo) / Deborah Fasingha (@debbyfasingha)